 Is HVAC a Demanding Job?

-Every job has sources of stress.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help HVAC professionals fend off some of the most common sources of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools can help mitigate some of these concerns.
+In addition, paid training and a consistent schedule help HVAC professionals fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy items and performing repetitive motions are both common during HVAC work.
-Reaching difficult-to-access equipment can be exhausting.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Getting to specialized types of equipment can be tiring.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Are HVAC Careers at Risk Because of a Recession?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be required, meaning HVAC professionals can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, professional servicing will become even more important.
+New forms of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
-Other, more specific (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+You can become certified by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
 An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.
+An acronym for North American Technician Excellence, this influential accreditation expands your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
+According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 per year.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary depending on where you work.
-If you work in repairs, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you may have more of a set schedule for regular business hours.
+Your work schedule may vary based on the project and job site.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule during normal business hours.

-With the constant growth in HVAC careers, your salary will reflect it.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Having said that, total compensation can depend on where you live and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary